Who We Are

 Why is Beachway Park incorporated?

 Beachway Park is a Florida CH 719 cooperative-type housing community.
 A cooperative or "co-op" is a housing model where residents are formally incorporated into an ownership entity like a homeowner association but do not own the property beneath their units (coaches).
 Instead, each resident is a shareholder in the Beachway Park corporation based on a share purchase of park property (lease-hold) and ownership of a coach-type manufactured home.
-In other words, the Beachway corporation owns the park property and issues a share, or in a sense, leases the property to resident shareholders.
+In other words, the Beachway corporation owns the park property and issues a share, and leases the property to resident shareholders.
 Owners or shareholders share in the expenses of the park common areas.

 The Beachway Advantage